Catherine Sullivan

 Introduction

-Catherine Sullivan (born 1968 in Los Angeles, California) is an associate professor in the Department of Visual Arts at the University of Chicago, and a Chicago-based artist whose work combines video and performance.
+Catherine Sullivan (born 1968 in Los Angeles, California) is an associate professor in the Department of Visual Arts at the University of Chicago, and a Chicago-based artist whose work combines theatre/performance, dance, film, music and visual arts.
+Her installations are mainly in the format of video and film as well as some live performances.

 Wikidata identifier